rcw3bb/jprops/README.md

 ## Line Ending

-All the available commands can use the `os` parameter to influence the line ending to use.
-For example to sort a properties files and use a `linux` line ending, use the following syntax:
+All the available commands that process a properties file can use the `-os` parameter to influence the line ending to use.

+For example to sort a properties files with `linux` line ending, use the following syntax:

 ```
 jprops sort -p <file> -apply -os linux
 ```

-If not provided the default it uses the system line ending.
+If not provided it will try to detect the line ending based on the what is use in properties file.

 The supported parameters for the `-os` is as follows: